jlyonsmith/HowTo/Install_Ubuntu_16.04_LTS_Service_Instance.md

 ### `systemd` Configuration

 Ubuntu 16.04 uses [Systemd](https://www.digitalocean.com/community/tutorials/systemd-essentials-working-with-services-units-and-the-journal) to manage daemons.
-Configuration files for `systemd` have a `.service` extension and are placed in the `/etc/systemd/system` directory.  `systemd` works alongside the existing Unix `/etc/init.d` and Upstart processes on Ubuntu.
+Configuration files for `systemd` have a `.service` extension and are placed in the `/etc/systemd/system` directory.
+See also [`systemd` file format](https://www.freedesktop.org/software/systemd/man/systemd.service.html) `systemd` works alongside the existing Unix `/etc/init.d` and Upstart processes on Ubuntu.

 A basic `.service` file might contain: